aldefouw/redcap_cypress_docker/README.md

 git remote add origin <your_fork_url_here>
 ```

-This is so you can store the features on your fork until you issue a merge request to aldefouw/redcap_rsvc.
+Having your own fork enables you to issue pull requests to aldefouw/redcap_rsvc after you complete a feature.

 ### Update Repositories:

 Run `./update_repos.sh` from this repository.
+This will resync your Developer Toolkit to the latest versions.  **Caution:** Only do this if you understand what the implications of updating submodules are.

 ## Additional Information